martin-helmich/typo3-typoscript-lint/README.md

-This package contains a tool that can parse TYPO3's configuration language, "TypoScript", into an syntax tree and perform static code analysis on the parsed code. `tslint` can generate [Checkstyle](http://checkstyle.sourceforge.net/)-compatible output and can be used in Continuous Integration environments.
+This package contains a tool that can parse TYPO3's configuration language, "TypoScript", into an syntax tree and perform static code analysis on the parsed code. `typoscript-lint` can generate [Checkstyle](http://checkstyle.sourceforge.net/)-compatible output and can be used in Continuous Integration environments.

-It can also be used as a library to access and modify the generated AST directly.

 Why?!
 -----